 What are mattress comfort zones: the good, the bad and the confusing!

 This is a brilliant question and one which has little information in the way of an answer.
 A comfort zone in its purist term is when a mattress contains various tensions, densities, depths or firmness areas giving you a mattress that has a variety of zones within it.
-There are however a number of methods of creating this, some good and some awful!
+Some manufacturers are using ‘comfort zones’ to give the impression that it gives you more comfort or different comfort areas of the bed.
+Remember you can only lie on one part of the bed at any time.
+Which can be rather confusing given you’re either comfortable or you’re not so why the different ‘zones’?
+There are however a number of methods of creating a sound ‘comfort layer’ not to be confused with zones.
+Some comfort layers are wonderful and worthwhile and some just there for marketing spin!

-It has been practice in traditional pocket sprung mattresses for some time for premium mattress manufacturers to offer dual tension springs or mattress zoning.
+It has been standard practice in traditional hand made pocket sprung mattresses for some time to offer dual tension springs or mattress zoning.
 This is to usually accommodate different weights in sleepers.
 This mattress zoning that makes perfect sense as it gives both sleepers their own preferred tension.
+This is then usually followed by a perimeter of firmer springs around the edge of the pocket spring mattress to stop roll-off near the edge.
+This is good standard practice and all quality pocket sprung mattresses should have this.

 1- Dual tensions springs